-Neighbors Claim Man Beat Dog To Death In Broad Daylight
+Neighbors Claim Man Beat Puppy To Death In Broad Daylight

 Follow CBSMIAMI.COM: Facebook | Twitter

-MIAMI (CBSMiami) – Miami Beach police have a man in custody after he allegedly beat his dog to death in broad daylight.
+MIAMI (CBSMiami) – Miami Beach police have arrested a man who allegedly beat his puppy to death because it defecated in an apartment.

+It was a horrific scene at the apartment complex in the 1600 block of Meridian Ave.

-Neighbors said the man tied the dog to a white gate at a building on Meridian Avenue, just before Lincoln Road, and began to beat it.
+In broad daylight, neighbors said, 20-year-old Woody Pierre tied the dog to a white gate and began hitting the 25-pound black lab mix.

-A witness, who lives in the next apartment building, told CBS4’s Silva Harapetian he watched the heinous act unfold.
+A witness told CBS4’s Silva Harapetian he watched the heinous act unfold.
 Angry at what was happening, he called 911.

-“I was holding something back from doing anything stupid and figured to get authorities involved because I’m not a cop,” Charles said.
+“I was holding something back from doing anything stupid and figured to get authorities involved because I’m not a cop.
+I let them handle it,” Charles said.

-Police arrived and found the dead dog in the courtyard.
-They took the man they believe is responsible into custody.

-Harapetian knocked on his door.
-She could hear a woman and a dog inside, but nobody answered.
+Pierre was reportedly angry at the dog because it defecated inside a friend’s apartment.

-The neighbors are very upset.
+The attack left neighbors devastated.

 “I think it’s insane,” one neighbor said.